fokx/tauri-plugin-android-fs/README.md

     // Apps require no permissions to read or write to this path. let path: std::path::PathBuf = storage.resolve_path(PrivateDir::Cache)?;

     // Write the contents.
-    // This is wrapper of above resolve_path storage.write(
+    // This is wrapper of above resolve_path and std::fs::write
+    storage.write(
         PrivateDir::Data, // Base directory
         "config/data1", // Relative file path